Langtang-trek

 Spare Days: It is advisable to free up a few days before and after your trip schedule.
 For reasons beyond our control like flight delays, accidents, and natural hazards, the itinerary may have to be altered.
 Plan 2-3 additional days beyond the standard itinerary to avoid missing international flights due to unpredictable Himalayan weather.

-Flexibility: The trek itinerary is designed to allow for proper acclimatization, but may need to be adjusted based on weather conditions, group fitness levels, or unforeseen circumstances.
+Flexibility: The trek itinerary is designed to allow for proper acclimatization and safe passage through high passes, but may need to be adjusted based on weather conditions, group fitness levels, or unforeseen circumstances.
 Your guide will make decisions prioritizing safety above all else.

 Packing Checklist